Skip to main content

 Osama bin Laden

 Osama bin Muhammad bin 'Awad bin Laden (10 March 1957 – 2 May 2011) was the founder and first general emir of al-Qaeda from 1988 until his death in 2011.
-A pan-Islamist, bin Laden organized and funded numerous jihadist or anti-Western militants and terrorist attacks worldwide.
-Al-Qaeda's attacks against the United States on 11 September 2001 (9/11) directly killed 2,977 victims, causing the global war on terror.
+A Salafi jihadist, bin Laden worked to establish a pan-Islamist caliphate by using al-Qaeda to organize and fund jihadist militants and terrorists worldwide.
+Al-Qaeda's terrorist attacks against the United States on 11 September 2001 directly killed 2,977 victims, and caused the global war on terror.

 Bin Laden was raised into Sunni Islam by his wealthy family in Saudi Arabia.
-He left the country to help the Afghan mujahideen fight the Soviet Union in the Soviet–Afghan War.
-In 1984, he co-founded Maktab al-Khidamat, which recruited foreigners into the mujahideen, and in 1988, he founded al-Qaeda to enact violent jihad worldwide.
-After the Soviets left Afghanistan in 1989, bin Laden returned to Saudi Arabia.
-His public opposition to the Saudi royal family led to his 1991 expulsion from the country.
+He left the country during the Soviet–Afghan War (1979–1989) to help the Afghan mujahideen fight the Soviet Union's occupation of Afghanistan.
+In 1984, he co-founded Maktab al-Khidamat, which recruited foreigners into the Afghan mujahideen while funding and arming them.
+In 1988, bin Laden founded al-Qaeda.
+After the Soviets left Afghanistan in 1989, he commanded a mujahideen force in the 1989–1992 Afghan Civil War.

 ⚠ Report a problem with this article